ternaus/ternaus.github.io/_posts/2020-12-01-Airbnb-Thanksgiving-Burglary.markdown

 We interpreted the email as: "We will compensate up to $500 per stolen item".
 Using the numbers from the invoices, it summed to $2600.

 We collected invoices, sent them to Airbnb, and got the reply with words: "After additional review, I'm happy to report that we have just released a payout in the amount of $500 to your Airbnb account.
 You can confirm in your Airbnb Transaction History."
-As of today (2020-12-01), I do not see it.

 The guess about up to $500 per item was overly optimistic.